mckenzielee/Qi-Docs/docs/Qi_Types.rst

 ``Delete Type``
 ------------

 Deletes a type from the specified tenant and namespace.
-Note that a type cannot be deleted if any streams reference it.
+Note that a type cannot be deleted if any streams or views reference it.

 **Request**